site.btaNational Guards Unit: Much More than Tourist Attraction

 Winter and Summer Uniform

-During its century-and-a-quarter-long history, the unit has been reorganized, renamed and resized on numerous occasions.
+During its nearly a century-and-a-half-long history, the unit has been reorganized, renamed and resized on numerous occasions.
 One element, though, has remained its most enduring and visible feature: the Guards uniform.

 Prince Alexander I, who possessed some artistic skills, is known to have been personally involved in the design of the first uniforms of the Princely Escort in 1883 together with the Escort Commander, Russian Cavalry Captain Aleksandr Mosolov.
 They used the hussar cavalry uniform as a model.
 According to another theory, the inspiration was drawn from the uniforms of Bulgarian insurgents against the Ottoman rule, led by Georgi Rakovski and Hristo Botev.
 The uniforms were redesigned in late 1936.